Updated at 6:49 p.m. ET on July 7

 Trump uses the news to call the FBI, and Comey by extension, "rigged."

 Nov.
-8, 2016: Donald Trump defeats Hillary Clinton in the presidential election, with an electoral college victory of 306 to 232.
-Clinton wins the popular vote by almost 3 million votes, but that means nothing.
-Donald Trump will become the next president of the United States.
+8, 2016: Trump defeats Clinton in the presidential election, with an Electoral College victory of 306 to 232.
+Clinton wins the popular vote by almost 3 million votes.
+Trump will become the next president of the United States.

 Neither Clinton nor Trump mentions Comey or the Oct.
-28 letter in their election night speeches.
+28 letter in election night speeches.

 Jan.
 22, 2017: Two days after Donald Trump becomes President Trump, Comey and the president meet at a reception for law enforcement and security officials in the White House Blue Room.
 Trump calls Comey over and they hug.